ozohad/thermal-control/README.md

 Description:
 The thermal monitoring is performed in kernel space.
 The thermal zone binds PWM control and the temperature measure, which is accumulated temperature from the ports and from the ASIC.
+Kernel algorithm uses step_wise policy.
+For details, please refer to kernel documentation file Documentation/thermal/sysfs-api.txt.

 This package provides additional functionally to the thermal control, which contains the following polices: